LiteLDev/LeviLamina/EULA.en.md

 If you wish to notify us about intellectual property infringement in our services, please submit a notification here.
 We reserve the right to remove any content at our discretion.

-If you violate this E

-ULA, the consequences are **entirely your responsibility**, whether as an individual, organization, or company.
+If you violate this EULA, the consequences are **entirely your responsibility**, whether as an individual, organization, or company.
 Levimc **does not bear any legal responsibility** and **is not liable** for these consequences.
 Please read and follow this EULA carefully to avoid unnecessary issues.

 ## Contact Information